 Completed application forms and all supporting documentation which you will receive, i.e., medical forms, releases and standards of behavior; plus a letter of recommendation, a personal interview and the student’s attendance at ALL Orientation Sessions that will take place in the months prior to the trip, must all be received or completed as will be indicated, in timely fashion.
-Acceptance to March of the Living – Western Region, upon completion of these requirements, is at the discretion of the Program Director.
+Acceptance to March of the Living – Western Region, upon completion of these requirements, is at the discretion of the Regional Director.

 9. What is the itinerary for the program?